SAFE AND CLEAN COMMITMENT

 MASKS & NEGATIVE COVID-19 TEST OR VACCINATION REQUIRED

-Effective as of October 6, 2021, Broadway in Tucson requires audiences to be fully vaccinated in order to provide the safest space possible for patrons, cast, crew, and staff as we again raise the curtain in the room where it happens.
-Our updated COVID-19 policy requires ticket holders, ages 12 and over, must provide proof of a negative COVID-19 test taken within 72 hours prior to the performance date and time.
+Effective as of October 6, 2021, Broadway in Tucson requires audiences to be fully vaccinated or proof of negative test in order to provide the safest space possible for patrons, cast, crew, and staff as we again raise the curtain in the room where it happens.
+Our updated COVID-19 policy requires ticket holders, ages 5 and over, must provide proof of a negative COVID-19 test taken within 72 hours prior to the performance date and time.
 As an alternative, you may be fully vaccinated and present your vaccination card at the theatre at the time of arrival for your performance date.
 “Fully vaccinated” means your performance is at least 14 days after your final vaccine dose.

 Proof of vaccination can be provided via a photo of your vaccine card or presenting your physical vaccine card.